Qatada ibn Idris: Personal life

-Qatada married twice, the first was to a woman from the descendants of Hussein bin Ali, and she bore him several children, Aziz, Hanzala, Idris, Rajih and Ali the Younger.
-His second marriage was to a woman from the Anazzah tribe, and she bore him two sons, Ali the Great and Hasan.
+Qatada married twice, the first was to a woman from the descendants of Hussein bin Ali, with whom he had several children, Aziz, Hanzala, Idris, Rajih and Ali the Younger.
+His second marriage was to a woman from the Anazzah tribe, with whom he had two sons, Ali the Elder and Hasan.

-Sharif Hussein, the founder of the Great Arab Revolt, was a descendant of Ali the Great.
+Sharif Hussein, the founder of the Great Arab Revolt, was a descendant of Ali the Elder.

 Death

 In 1220 or 1221, Qatadah was strangled to death by his son Hasan.
 According to the medieval Muslim historian, Ibn al-Athir, Qatada, who had been feeling ill, assembled an army led by his brother and Hasan to march towards Medina.
 When they camped near the city, Hasan heard his uncle inform the troops that Qatada was near death and made them swear their loyalty to him shall Qatada die.
 Hasan came to his uncle's presence and had his mamluks (slave soldiers) kill him.
 The news outraged Qatada who vowed to have his son killed.

 One of Qatada's men informed Hasan of the situation, and the latter subsequently rode back to Mecca to confront his father.
 After ordering the large gathering outside of Qatada's residence to disperse, Hasan met his father, who reprimanded him.
 Hasan turned on Qatada and throttled him.
 Hasan then left the residence to inform the townspeople that his father was very ill and then recalled the local leaders of Mecca to tell them that Qatada was dead.
 According to this account, he brought out a coffin and buried it to give onlookers the impression that Qatada died of natural causes, but Hasan had his father secretly buried beforehand.
 The power accumulated by Qatada remained in the hands of his descendants until the abdication of Ali ibn Hussein in 1925.

-According to historians Abu Shamah, al-Dhahabi, Ibn Kathir, and Sibt Ibn al-Jawzi, Qatada died in Jumada al-Ula 617 AH (July/August 1220). writes that it was Jumada al-Thani 617 AH (August/September 1220), while Ibn al-Athir writes that it was Jumada al-Thani 618 AH (July/August 1221).
+According to historians Abu Shamah, al-Dhahabi, Ibn Kathir, and Sibt Ibn al-Jawzi, Qatada died in Jumada al-Ula 617 AH (July/August 1220).
+Al-Mundhiri writes that it was Jumada al-Thani 617 AH (August/September 1220), while Ibn al-Athir writes that it was Jumada al-Thani 618 AH (July/August 1221).
 According to some historians he was around 70 years old (Ibn al-Athir), while according to others he was around 90 (al-Dhahabi, al-Mundhiri, al-Maqrizi, Abu al-Fida).